doytsujin/docker-azul-jdk-8/README.md

 # List of Changes

+* removed Docker, Docker Compose and Ansible from the image.
+Use the build image instead.
 * use `azul/zulu-openjdk:8u131` as the base image to be more Kubernetes friendly
 * update to OpenJDK 64-Bit Server VM (Zulu 8.21.0.1-linux64) (build 25.131-b11, mixed mode)